 .
 The theme of personal transformation, rather clumsily attempted in Headmasters

-, is skilfully shown here as the human characters are shown to initially be quite naive and to gradually evolve into powerful warriors and protectors.
+, is skillfully shown here as the human characters are shown to initially be quite naive and to gradually evolve into powerful warriors and protectors.
 The final result is a rather sad but satisfying ending.

 The toyline was largely the same as the American G1

-toyline for 1989, but with a few additions, such as the Ginrai toy (Optimus Prime in Hasbro territories) coming with the Godbomber; this would not be released outside Japan until 2003 with the 15th anniversary reissue of Powermaster Optimus Prime, where it was known as Apex Armour.
+toyline for 1989, but with a few additions, such as the Ginrai toy (Optimus Prime in Hasbro territories) coming with the Godbomber; this would not be released outside Japan until 2003 with the 15th anniversary reissue of Powermaster Optimus Prime, where it was known as Apex Armor.

 The Pretenders were rather simple toys with basic transformations and forgettable altmodes, which came with human- or demon-shaped posable outer shells.
 The Headmaster Junior toys were the same as the regular Headmaster toys - a large robot whose head transforms into a smaller robot and whose body becomes a vehicle or animal.
-The Godmasters also had two components; one was a small human in Powered Armour
+The Godmasters also had two components; one was a small human in Powered Armor

 that transforms into an engine which plugs into a slot in the larger vehicle.
 The vehicle cannot transform into robot mode unless the engine is plugged in.